Kitware/CMake/Help/command/string.rst

   .. versionadded:: 4.2

   Store in an ``<out-var>`` a regular expression matching the ``<input>``.
-  All characters that have special meaning in a regular expressions are escaped, such that the output string can be used as part of a regular expression to match the input literally.
+  All characters that have special meaning in a regular expression are escaped, such that the output string can be used as part of a regular expression to match the input literally.